-One of the thing you're gonna need the most in Bangkok (and Thailand in general) is cash.
+One of the things you're gonna need the most in Bangkok (and Thailand in general) is cash.
 Most places accept credit cards, but there's still a lot of things that are cash only.

-As I'm sure you can imagine, Money Exchange at the airport are rip offs and have usually the worst exchange rate you can find.
+As I'm sure you can imagine, Money Exchange at the airport are a rip-off and have usually the worst exchange rate you can find.

 So only change the minimum you need there.
 Just enough to pay for your taxi and your first night if you didn't pay for it online.